rafaaelm/rafaaelm/README.md

 ### Hi ther 👋

 <h2>I'm Rafael!</h2>
-⋅⋅*I live in São Paulo, Brazil :brazil:*⋅⋅
+⋅⋅* I live in São Paulo, Brazil :brazil:

 <!--
 **rafaaelm/rafaaelm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.